aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/040_databases/020_rds_aurora_cluster_failover/_index.en.md

 As this was essentially the same as the previous **RDS DB Instance Reboot** section there are not new learnings here.

-However, you may want to experiment with Aurora specific [fault injection queries](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Managing.FaultInjectionQueries.html).
+However, you may want to experiment further built-in Aurora [fault injection queries](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Managing.FaultInjectionQueries.html).

 To access your Aurora database, you can extract the connection information from the [AWS Secrets Manager console](https://console.aws.amazon.com/secretsmanager/home?#!/secret?name=FisAuroraSecret) by selecting the `FisAuroraSecret` and selecting "Retrieve secret value":